 Instructions

-- In a medium non stick skillet over medium high heat place a few slices of prosciutto at a time in a flat layer and sauté until crispy.
-Remove the slices once they are brown and crispy and let them drain on a paper towel lined plate and set aside.
-Meanwhile cook the gnocchi according to package directions.
-Once they float, remove them with a skimmer and set on a paper towel lined plate to let most of the water drain off.
+- In a medium non-stick skillet over medium-high heat, carefully place a few slices of prosciutto at a time flat in an even layer and sauté until crispy.
+Once crisp, remove the prosciutto pieces and let them drain on a paper towel-lined plate.
+Set aside.
+Meanwhile, cook the gnocchi in boiling water according to package directions.
+Once the gnocchi float, remove them with a skimmer and set them on a paper towel-lined plate to let most of the water drain off.

-- In medium skillet over medium/medium high heat place a couple tablespoons of olive oil.
-Working in batches so as not to crowd the pan, fry the gnocchi on both sides until brown and crispy.
-Set aside on a paper towel lined plate to drain the excess oil off.
+- Next, place the olive oil in a large skillet over medium to medium-high heat.
+You may need to work in batches to avoid crowding the pan, fry the gnocchi on both sides until brown and crispy.
+Then, set aside on a paper towel-lined plate to drain the excess oil.

-- In another medium skillet over medium heat, add the butter (cut up into pieces) and let melt.
-Swirl the pan around carefully until the butter starts to turn brown and smells nutty.
-Careful this happens quick!
-It helps if you use a light colored pan so you can see the color of the butter starting to change
+- Place butter in another medium pan over medium heat and let it melt.
+Next, swirl the pan around carefully until the butter starts to turn brown and smells nutty.
+Be careful; this happens quickly!

-- Take off the heat and add the crispy gnocchi to the pan and stir.
-Bring the pan back to the burner until the gnocchi are heated through.
-Add salt and pepper to taste.
+- Take the garlic butter lemon sage sauce off the heat.
+Add the crispy gnocchi to the pan and toss until evenly coated in the lemon butter sauce.
+Next, bring the pan back to the burner until the gnocchi becomes heated (about a minute).
+Add salt and freshly cracked black pepper to taste.

-- Once the gnocchi are warmed through, serve topped with crumbled pieces of crispy prosciutto and freshly grated parmesan cheese.
+- Finally, top with crumbled pieces of crispy prosciutto and freshly grated parmesan cheese.

 Mariah Munnis says